Chaitanya-Patel/megma/README.md

 # MEGMA
 MEGMA is standard modelling library for model based design of embedded control functions in automotive industry.

-The library is implemented with identical functionality within the design tools like ASCET and SIMULINK.
-In the long term, it's usage will enable possible automatic exchange of graphical models between tools mentioned or supported.
+The library is designed with identical functionality within the design tools like ASCET and SIMULINK.
+In the long term, it's usage will help in automatic exchange of graphical models between tools mentioned earler.

 MEGMA library overview is available at http://www.msr-wg.de/megma/index.html and more details are available at http://www.msr-wg.de/megma/activit.html